History of Shaktism: Vedas

 As the Indus Valley Civilization slowly declined and dispersed, its peoples mixed with other groups to eventually give rise to the Vedic Civilization (c.
 1500 - 600 BCE).
 Female divinity continued to have a place in belief and worship, but generally in a more subordinate role, with goddesses serving principally as consorts to the great gods.

 The most important of the female deities mentioned in the Vedas is Ushas.
 Number of hymns in the Vedas are dedicated exclusively to her.
 The three divine mothers mentioned in the Rig Veda from whom the Vedic gods took their birth are Aditi, Prithvi and Saraswati.
 Prithvi continued to exist in later Hinduism as Bhudevi (goddess of the earth).
 According to Bhattacharyya, "it may be said that Aditi was the most ancient mother of the gods, whose features [had already become] obscure even in the Vedic Age. [...]
 The Harappan [Mother Goddess] was probably reflected in [the Vedic] conception of Aditi, thought to be a goddess of yore even in the Rigveda itself."
-Indeed, Vedic descriptions of Aditi are vividly reflected in the countless so-called Lajja Gauri idols (depicting a faceless, lotus-headed goddess in birthing posture) that have been worshiped throughout India for millennia:
+Indeed, Vedic descriptions of Aditi are vividly reflected in the countless so-called Lajja Gauri idols (depicting a faceless, lotus-headed goddess in birthing posture) that have been worshiped throughout India for millennia.

-In the first age of the gods, existence was born from non-existence.
-The quarters of the sky were born from she who crouched with legs spread.
-The earth was born from she who crouched with legs spread, and from the earth the quarters of the sky were born.

 The historically recurrent theme of the Devi's all-encompassing, pan-sexual nature arises explicitly for the first time in such declarations as: "Aditi is the sky, Aditi is the air, Aditi is all gods. [...]
 Aditi is the Mother, the Father, and the Son.
 Aditi is whatever shall be born."

 Also significant is the appearance, in the famous Rig Vedic hymn Devi Sukta, of two of Hinduism's most widely known and beloved goddesses: Vāc, identified with the present-day Saraswati; and Srī, now better known as Lakshmi.
-In the hymn, still recited by thousands of Hindus each day, the Goddess unambiguously declares:
+In the hymn, still recited by thousands of Hindus each day, the Goddess unambiguously declares that she is the supreme source of all gods and creation, and is present throughout the universe and is ultimately beyond it.

-I am the Sovereign Queen; the treasury of all treasures; the chief of all objects of worship; whose all-pervading Self manifests all gods and goddesses; whose birthplace is in the midst of the causal waters; who in breathing forth gives birth to all created worlds, and yet extends beyond them, so vast am I in greatness.